candrews800/discovercooks/readme.md

 **  MARKETING TO DO LIST
 ****************************************************************************************

-    3. Pinterest Creation
-    4. Guidelines for Social Media Marketing
-    5. Compile list of bloggers
+    1. Compile list of bloggers

 ****************************************************************************************
 **  SHORT TERM TO DO LIST